hatonthecat/Projectnaive/README.md

-# Much Naïve about Naïve
+# Much naiveté about naiveté

 This repository seeks to explore the label of naïve in academic discourse.